 - 1. The current position.
 Section 9 of the Civil Defence Act 1948 defines Civil Defence in terms of protection against "any form of hostile attack by a foreign power."
-Local authorities (following the recent Civil Defence regulations of April 28th 1983) will now be required to make and keep under review plans for essential services in war; to arrange for the civil defence training of their own staff; to participate in training exercises; and to make arrangements for the organisation of civil defence volunteers. - 2.
-The intention.
-Obviously, effective civil defence planning will have relevance to preparations to deal with the effects of major emergencies, whether accidents or natural disasters, in peace or war. - Already, local government emergency planning teams make invaluable contributions to both contingency planning and to coping with peacetime emergencies.
-Given the connection between civil defence plans as they now stand, and these plans, it is right that funding for both should come from the same source, for the benefit of improved administration. - 3.
-Conservative philosophy.
+Local authorities (following the recent Civil Defence regulations of April 28th 1983, which will need to be relaid before a new Parliament) will now be required to make and keep under review plans for essential services in war; to arrange for the civil defence training of their own staff; to participate in training exercises; and to make arrangements for the organisation of civil defence volunteers. - The intention.
+Obviously, effective civil defence planning will have relevance to preparations to deal with the effects of major emergencies, whether accidents or natural disasters, in peace or war.

+Already, local goverment emergency planning teams make invaluable contributions to both contingency planning and to coping with peacetime emergencies.
+Given the connection between civil defence plans as they now stand, and these plans, it is right that funding for both should come from the same source, for the benefit of improved administration.

+3. Conservative philosophy.
 Civil defence is a humanitarian duty.
 If contingency plans for emergencies (whether accidental, natural disasters or the consequences of war) can save lives, then it is the clear duty of Government, both central and local, to make such plans.
 The importance of local government lies in its extensive local knowledge, local resources and flexibility.